Mesonychidae: Taxonomy

+Classification

+Mesonychidae was named by Cope (1875), with its type genus, Mesonyx, being assigned to Carnivora.
+However, in a later paper, mesonychids would be moved to Creodonta by Cope (1880).
+In their 1966 paper, Van Valen recovered mesonychids from as Condylarthra.
+In their following paper, Van Valen would rank up mesonychids to an order known as Mesonychia, a consensus supported by all recent studies.

+Relationship with Cetacea

-Mesonychidae (meaning "middle claws") is an extinct family of small to large-sized omnivorous-carnivorous mammals.
-They were endemic to North America and Eurasia during the Early Paleocene to the Early Oligocene, and were the earliest group of large carnivorous mammals in Asia.
-Once considered a sister-taxon to artiodactyls, recent evidence now suggests no close connection to any living mammal.
-Mesonychid taxonomy has long been disputed and they have captured popular imagination as "wolves on hooves", animals that combine features of both ungulates and carnivores.
-Skulls and teeth have similar features to early whales, and the family was long thought to be the ancestors of cetaceans.
-Recent fossil discoveries have overturned this idea; the consensus is that whales are highly derived artiodactyls.
+Because skulls and teeth of mesonychids have similar features to early whales, and the family was long thought to be the ancestors of cetaceans.
+However, fossil discoveries have overturned this idea; the consensus is that whales are highly derived artiodactyls.
 Some researchers now consider the family a sister group either to whales or to artiodactyls, close relatives rather than direct ancestors.
 Other studies define Mesonychia as basal to all ungulates, occupying a position between Perissodactyla and Ferae.
 In this case, the resemblances to early whales would be due to convergent evolution among ungulate-like herbivores that developed adaptations related to hunting or eating meat.

 Description

-The mesonychids were an unusual group of condylarths with a specialized dentition featuring tri-cuspid upper molars and high-crowned lower molars with shearing surfaces.
-They had large heads with relatively long necks.
-Over time, the family evolved foot and leg adaptations for faster running, and jaw adaptations for greater bite force.
-Like the Paleocene family Arctocyonidae, mesonychids were once viewed as primitive carnivorans, and the diet of most genera probably included meat or fish.
-Various genera and species coexisted in some locations, as hunters and omnivores or scavengers.
+The mesonychids were an unusual group of condylarths with a specialized dentition featuring tri-cuspid upper molars and high-crowned lower molars with shearing surfaces.Like the Paleocene family Arctocyonidae, mesonychids were once viewed as primitive carnivorans.
+Various genera and species coexisted in some localities, such as the Lushi Formation.
 In contrast to arctocyonids, the mesonychids had only four digits furnished with hooves supported by narrow fissured end phalanges.
+Mesonychids varied in diet from the carnivorous to bone-crushing carrion specialists.